Arwa al-Sulayhi: 1084–1097/8: regency for Abd al-Mustansir and marriage to Saba' ibn Ahmad

 Al-Mukarram Ahmad died at al-Ta'kar in October 1084.
 (Note: Some sources, such as Umara and al-Janadi, give the date as 1091 instead, but the earlier date is confirmed by a sijill from al-Mustansir dated to 27 June 1085.)
 He left a will stating that his cousin Saba' should succeed him.
 Arwa concealed the news of her husband's death and wrote to the Fatimids to request the appointment of her 10-year-old son Abd al-Mustansir Ali as the official new Sulayhid ruler.
 (Note: Concealing the news of a ruler's death like this was historically not uncommon.
-It was done to try and prevent a political crisis over succession.)
+It was done to try to prevent a political crisis over succession.)
 The reply came in a sijill dated to July 1085 and described Arwa as "the one on whom the caliph would depend to guard the da'wah, and to loyally serve Fatimid affairs".

 This was an especially precarious transitional period, and some tribal leaders used the chance to challenge Arwa's authority.
 Aden and other areas again seceded from Sulayhid rule.
 This period witnessed the most intensive correspondence between the Fatimids and Sulayhids, with as many as 11 sijills sent concerning the succession of Abd al-Mustansir.

 At about this time, the Fatimid caliph issued an unprecedented decree that raised Arwa to the rank of hujjah – the highest rank in the Isma'ili hierarchy after the caliph himself.
 This decree, unfortunately, only survives in a quotation from Idris Imad al-Din.
 It said Arwa had been given this rank because she had received the "wisdom and science of the imam" by some of the da'wah's most esteemed members (probably referring to Lamak ibn Malik).
 As a result, she was now to be considered a model religious figure whose example should be followed by the Isma'ili community.